Search for Low-Energy Signals from Fast Radio Bursts with the Borexino Detector: Analysis and Results

 The limits on the total fluence (time-integrated neutrino flux) during $2058$~days of measurements obtained with this procedure for monoenergetic neutrinos of all flavors are shown in Figure~\ref{fig:5}.
 Assuming an expected all-sky FRBs rate of $N_{all} = 2\times10^3$ per day~\cite{Pet2019,Bha2018}, the limits per single FRB are $4\times10^6$ times stronger than those shown in Figure~\ref{fig:5}.
 Comparing the limits obtained from the temporal correlation analysis (Figure~\ref{fig:3}) and from the spectral fit (Figure~\ref{fig:5}), one can see that the latter are about $(1-3)\times10^4$ times more stringent although they depend on the assumed all-sky FRB count rate $N_{all}$.

+Assuming that the neutrino fluence is proportional to the radio one and taking into account that, as shown in Section~4.1, the average fluence from all flares (7.0 (Jy~ ms) per FRB) is an order of magnitude less than the average fluence $\Phi_{40}$ of the most intense ones, the limits on neutrino per radio fluence obtained from spectral analysis are only $(1-3)\times10^3$ times stronger than those obtained from the temporal analysis.

 The same analysis was applied to the neutrino spectrum from a supernova given by eq.~(\ref{eq:5}).
 Figure~\ref{fig:6} shows the 90\%~C.L. upper limits on fluences for supernova neutrino spectra with different mean energies $\langle E \rangle$.
+The correlation of the expected neutrino signal with the components of the Borexino spectrum (Figure~\ref{fig:4}) leads to the significant variations in the fluence upper limits observed in Figures~\ref{fig:5},~\ref{fig:6} depending on the neutrino energy $E_{\nu}$ and $\langle E \rangle$.
 For a value of $\langle E \rangle = 15.6$~MeV, the upper limit per total fluence of $\nu_e$ is $\Phi_{\nu_e} \leq 1.66\times10^{13}$~$\mathrm{cm}^{-2}$.
 Taking into account the number of FRBs expected in $2058$~days, the obtained limit turns out to be $9\times10^3$ times more stringent than the one obtained from the temporal analysis (Table~\ref{tab:1}).